Table of Contents

 There are several beautiful yet rare words in English which include – ‘Zephyr’ which means a calm gentle breeze, ‘Eunoia’ which means beautiful thinking, ‘Fika’ which means a moment to slow down and appreciate the beautiful things in life and ‘Philocalist’ which means a lover of beauty are some of the rare worlds with beautiful meanings.

-4. What are some classy words?
+4. What are some new English words with their meaning?

-7. What are some new words in English for students to learn in 2025?
+5. What are some new words in English for students to learn in 2025?

 1 thought on “Top PGDM Courses In Canada: Universities, Specialisations & Eligibility”